Netruk44/Netruk44.github.io/content/project/2022-borg-explorer/index.md

 tags: ["Electron", "Javascript", "Borg", "CSS", "HTML"]
 ---

-A simple GUI for looking through [Borg Backup](https://borgbackup.readthedocs.io/en/stable/) repositories in a file-browser-like manner, without needing to mount them, instead parsing the output from `borg list`.
+**Borg Explorer** is a cross-platform application for Linux and Mac that allows you to browse through your [Borg](https://borgbackup.readthedocs.io/en/stable/) repositories without needing to mount them.
+It is intended to be a simple alternative to the `borg mount` subcommand for cases where FUSE mounts are not available.

+{{< contact-me box="borg-explorer" is-mid-article=true >}}

 # Info
 ![](./icon.png#center)